mikeAdamss/gtk/README.md

 - its url.

 and ..optionally
-- any headers that need to be added to the request, either hard coded or from an environmental variable (note - not implemented yet)
+- any headers that need to be added to the request, either hard coded or from an environmental variable.
 - the chosen parser (if any), to handle the response body returned.